viboes/std-make/doc/proposal/reflection/TupleLikeToProductType.md

 # Motivation

-## Extension
+## Adaptation

 Algorithms such as `std::tuple_cat` and `std::apply` that work well with *tuple-like* types, should work also for any *ProductType* types.

 ## Reuse

 The definition of some the existing functions and assignment operators will surely be implemented using the same algorithm generalized for any *ProductType*.
-This paper proposes only the algorithms that could be needed to implement the current *tuple-like* interface.
+This paper proposes only the algorithms that could be needed to implement (or define) the current *tuple-like* interface extended to *ProductTypes*.

 ## Deprecation

-Some of the old algorithms could be deprecated in favor of the new ones.
+Some of the current algorithms could be deprecated in favor of the new ones.
 E.g. we could deprecate `std::apply` in favor of `std::product_type::apply`.

 ## Extension

 There are many more of them.
-[BPTA] and [OPTA] takes in account some of the algorithms that work well with *ProductTypes*.
+[P0649R0] takes in account some of the algorithms that work well with *ProductTypes*.

 # Proposal

 ## *tuple-like* algorithms and function adaptation